 Another fun activity at Uluru is ending a desert day with a sunset camel ride.
-If you are lucky, you’ll witness Uluru and Kata Tjuta changing colours from a unique vantage point.
+If you are lucky, you’ll witness Uluru and Kata Tjuta changing colours as the sun goes down from a unique vantage point.
 You’ll learn about the flora and fauna of the region while meandering through the dunes atop a camel from the Camel Farm.

-One of the best things about Ayres Rock Resort is that they offer a number of free and fun activities for both adults and kids.
+One of the best things about this resort is that they offer a number of free and fun activities for both adults and kids.
 Here are a few that were taking place at the resort during our visit:

 Bush Food Experience

 Dive into the culinary world of Indigenous Australians with the full Bush Food Experience.
 The presentation that takes place in the Arkani Theatre at the resort allows you to gain an insight into how local Indigenous groups have been hunting, gathering, and preparing their bush tucker for years.
 The cooking demonstration at the end applies some bush techniques and ingredients into yummy treats!